Lebogang07/Calculator/README.md

 Negate button that changes the sign of the current number

 Technologies Used: Visual Studio, Python 3.9, TKinter(built-in Python Gui Package)

+How to Run the Project

+1. Install Python (version 3.9 or later recommended)
+2. Clone this repository: git clone https://github.com/Lebogang07/Calculator.git
+3. Run the Python file:Calculator.py